fenderface66/spotify-smart-playlists/docs/general/introduction.md

 - You can `fork` a saga to send it to the background.
 That way, your code will not get blocked even when the saga is continuously running.
 - `takeLatest` is used for listening for a particular action.
 In this case, it will wait for a `LOAD_REPOS` action.
 Whenever you disptach this action, the saga will understand that you want to fetch repos from github's public API by calling `getRepos()`.
-- If the API successfully returns some data, a `reposLoaded()` action will be dispatched which carries the data.
+- If the API successfully returns some data, a `profileLoaded()` action will be dispatched which carries the data.
 When redux store receives this action, [a reducer](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/reducer.js) will set incoming data in the new state tree.

 _An update has occurred!_ `mapStateToProps()` will be triggered. `<HomePage />` will receive the new data and rerender.